 Use the following syntax to encode a file:

 handbrakecli.exe -i "source_file_name" -o "target_file_name"

-That’s it!
-You should be able to upload the encoded version of the video on Twitter without getting the error “Your media file could not be processed.”
+This makes the media file compatible with Twitter, assuming that the other requirements are met.
+You should now be able to upload the encoded video on Twitter without getting the error “Your media file could not be processed.”

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: